P4C and Ofsted

 Sutton-in-Craven Community Primary School, Keighley, West Yorkshire

-Judged to be a Good school by OFSTED, May 2019 (previously Requires Improvement)
+Judged to be a Good school, May 2019 (previously Requires Improvement)

 'Staff have established good working relationships with pupils, and consequently pupils have very positive attitudes towards school and learning.
 Teachers encourage pupils to think about what they are learning through the application of skills learned through ‘philosophy for children’.
 In class, pupils are provided with plenty of opportunities to share their ideas, listen to each other and ask questions of their own.'